 João brought up the breakfast bag after the chores were done.
 I was looking forward to eating more of those cookies — just the thought of it was making me giddy.
 But giddy soon turned to grumpy when I saw there were only crackers in the bag.

 “No more cookies?”
-I ask, my hopes quickly diving.
+I asked, my hopes in the gutter.

 “No,” João said, sounding as grumpy as I felt.
 “We finished them yesterday.”